chrysn/accept-any/draft-amsuess-core-accept-any.md

   next notification (or close the connection in TCP).

   Applications are still free to require constant content formats;
-  clients would treat what could previously
+  clients would treat what could previously be treated as a protocol error would now treat it as an application error.

 Impact on proxies: A proxy that enforces the previous rule on Content-Format staying constant would close observations (probably with